Kirill-Murashev/AI_for_valuers_book/Parts-Chapters/Outliers-handling/Outliers.md

 This figure was taken from article __['Practical Guide to Outlier Detection Methods'](https://towardsdatascience.com/practical-guide-to-outlier-detection-methods-6b9f947a161e)__.

 ### Unknown distribution
-It's reasonable to use **The percentile-based approach** in such a case. *For example*, we can set by ourselves that data points that are greater than from 0.99 quantile and less than 0.01 auantile are considered to be an outlier.
+It's reasonable to use **The percentile-based approach** in such a case. *For example*, we can set by ourselves that data points that are greater than $0.99$ quantile and less than $0.01$ quantile are considered to be an outlier.

 ![Fig. PR and NCE.gif](PR_and_NCE.gif)

+This figure was taken from the Wikipedia article __['Percentile rank'](https://en.wikipedia.org/wiki/Percentile_rank)__.

 ## Practical implementation in Python